 You are no longer able to add Stealth accounts in Ledger Live.
 For now, there is no compatible third-party wallet to manage Stealth with Ledger devices.
-As a result, installing Stealth (XST) app to your device from the Manager will not be possible.
+As a result, installing Stealth (XST) app to your device from My Ledger will not be possible.

 The Stealth team is adding support of Ledger hardware wallets with their desktop application: StealthSend Desktop.
 Once this support will be available, you will be able to install Stealth app and manage your XST accounts with Ledger devices using StealthSend Desktop.

 Install the Stealth app on your Ledger device to manage XST with Ledger Live.
 The Stealth app is developed and supported by Ledger.